 perfect fifths and major thirds.
 I assumed this was the smallest such scale, and tried to calculate its size.

 "Is that a 41-tone equal tempered scale?"
 I asked casually as we seated ourselves.
 Santa did not respond, but I thought I glimpsed an appreciative smile behind her brilliant white beard.

 The room also had a lit fireplace for which I was terribly grateful.
 The warmth of the fire seeped into my frosty limbs and reinvigorated my mind as well.
 The interview was off to a good start, I felt.
 I talked at length about my past experiences as a graph analyst for a large Kabbalah firm.

 Then, as I knew the interview was close to its end, Santa set forth a technical question.

-"The diameter of a graph is the maximum of the shortest distances between its points," she begun.
+"The diameter of a graph is the maximum of the shortest path lengths (by number of hops) between its points," she begun.

 "The chimneys of the world form a multi-dimensional graph that is of central importance for our